nrennie/nrennie.github.io/content/blog/2024-03-26-webr-shiny-tidytuesday/index.md

 ## Collecting the data

-In order to display every plot I've created, the first thing I needed to do was get a list of all those plots.
+To display every plot I've created, the first thing we need to do is get a list of all of those plots.
 Luckily, all of the plots and their source code is stored in a nicely structured way on [GitHub](https://github.com/nrennie/tidytuesday).

 > The blog post I wrote about [Creating template files in R ](https://nrennie.rbind.io/blog/script-templates-r/) and using them for #TidyTuesday code, explains how I enforced a particular structure to keep it consistent over the years.

 In particular, each image is stored in the GitHub repository with a name of the following form `/yyyy/yyyy-mm-dd/yyyymmdd.png`.* In each `yyyy/yyyy-mm-dd` folder there is also an R script titled `yyyymmdd.R` and a `README.md` file.
 The R for Data Science [GitHub repository](https://github.com/rfordatascience/tidytuesday) that provides the data also uses a date-based structure.
 Almost all of the meta data that we need for the plot is contained within the structure of the folders and files.

-* except 2021 where I had the horrific `dd-mm-yyyy` date format instead of the `yyyy-mm-dd` format that we all know is best.
+*except 2021 where I had the horrific `dd-mm-yyyy` date format instead of the `yyyy-mm-dd` format that we all know is best.

 Let's start by getting a list of all the files in the directory where I keep all of my #TidyTuesday plots.
-I then want to process the names of those folders to extract information about the year and week each folder relates to.
-I also want to set up some empty columns to store information about the plot title, packages used, URL for the code, and the URL for the original data.
+We then want to process the names of those folders to extract information about the year and week each folder relates to.
+We also want to set up some empty columns to store information about the plot title, packages used, URL for the code, and the URL for the original data.

 ```r
 # get list of all #tidytuesday folders